AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 >[!IMPORTANT]
 >
-> This feature is disabled by default.
-Contact your Customer Success team to enable this capability in your environment.
+> This feature is enabled by default.
+To disable the feature in your environment, contact your Customer Success team.

 As a Reviewer, you may sometimes want another user to weigh in on a review before it goes back to the Author.
 For example, if part of the content falls outside your expertise, or you'd like a second opinion before marking the task as **Complete**.
 Instead of routing this through a project administrator, you can recommend a reviewer directly from the review task using the **Delegate** option.